CQCL/hugr/specification/hugr.md

   - `TgtPos`: (for `Value` and `Static` edges only) the desired position among the incoming ports to the new node.

-Note that in a `NewEdgeSpec` one of `SrcNode` and `TgtNode` is an existing node in the hugr and the other is a new node.

 The `Replace` method takes as input:
   - the ID of a container node $P$ in $\Gamma$;
   - a set $S$ of IDs of nodes that are children of $P$